sschaub/ssdemo/README.md

 # ssdemo
 Demo project

-This is a super wonderful demo project.
+This was a super wonderful demo project.